RayMathew/crisis-core-materia-fusion-api/README.md

 ## Getting started

-- [OpenAPI documentation](https://crisis-core-materia-fusion-api-546461677134.us-central1.run.app/docs).
+- [OpenAPI documentation and testing](https://crisis-core-materia-fusion-api-546461677134.us-central1.run.app/docs).
 Try it out, no authentication required.
 - Use the [Discussions tab](https://github.com/RayMathew/crisis-core-materia-fusion-api/discussions) for questions and comments.

 ### Running locally

 Assumptions: You already have a PostgreSQL DB up and running.
-If you want to create a local instance in Mac I recommend [Homebrew](https://formulae.brew.sh/formula/postgresql@16#default).
+If you want to create a local instance in MacOS I recommend [Homebrew](https://formulae.brew.sh/formula/postgresql@16#default).
 If you want to create a remote instance, [try this](https://www.cockroachlabs.com/docs/stable/deploy-app-gcr).

 1. After downloading the repo, create a `.env` file in the root directory with the following keys: